Mennock

 Mennock is a small village or hamlet which lies 2 mi south-east of Sanquhar on the A76, in Dumfriesshire, in the District Council Region of Dumfries and Galloway, southwest Scotland.
-It original nucleus are the old smithy and corn mill with associated buildings.
+Its original nucleus are the old smithy and corn mill with associated buildings.
 The site is dominated by the A76 that runs through the centre of Mennock.
 The village has expanded in recent years with housing on the River Nith side of the A76.

 History

 The village was known as 'Minnock Bridge' in 1886 and the river was recorded as 'Minnick Water' with its source 7 mi away on the north-western slope of Lowther Hill.
 The water has its confluence here with the River Nith.
 The area is famous for its association with the Covenanters.

 A road overbridge lies a little way to the south carrying the B797 Mennock Pass road to Leadhills and Wanlockhead.
 A toll house stood just to the south of the junction on the western side.
 A weighing machine was located near this toll house, set into the road surface.
 By 1898 the toll house had closed and the weighing machine was no longer present.

 Mennock Bridge School, later Mennock School, was situated near the old entrance to the Mennock Lye Goods Depot with the schoolhouse standing nearby.
 The Mennock War Memorial has the names of those who served and who died from the village as well as those who attended the school and were killed in WWI.

 Glendyne lies about 2 mi from Mennock and is famous as a onetime hiding place for persecuted Covenanters thanks to its isolation and its depth.

 In 1832 and absent by the 1850s, a mill is shown on the Mennock Water near the point where the Sow Burn joins it, however by the 1850s a corn mill was present just above the Mennock Viaduct with a caul or weir and a ford.
 A lane ran up Kiln Hill from the site of Mennock Mill and joined the Mennock Pass road near the site of the old mill.
 Mennock Mill is no longer in use however the miller's house is still present.
 A small croft by the name of Ringbrae once stood near Mennock Wood, a path and footbridge connecting it to the village.

 Eliock House stands on the western bank of the River Nith and was in the hands of the Dalzell family from circa 1388 to 1720 and the Veitch family were in residence until 1905, but by 1914 James Irving McConnel is listed as the owner followed by George W. Greenshields in the late 1930s.
 The oldest part of the house is a substantial tower, probably dating to the 16th century.
 Eliock is said to be the birthplace of James Crichton, commonly known as 'the Admirable Crichton', a polymath, highly skilled in languages, the arts, and sciences, murdered in 1582 at the age of 21.